-His radical ideas—like his preference for closed-chest over open-chest resuscitation and his use of direct current countershock to stimulate heart activity—were met with resistance and even ridicule in the 1950s, but these techniques would ultimately become the hallmarks of external defibrillation practices used even today.
+Zoll’s radical ideas—like his preference for closed-chest over open-chest resuscitation and his use of direct current countershock to stimulate heart activity—were met with resistance and even ridicule in the 1950s.
+However, these techniques would ultimately become the hallmarks of external defibrillation practices used today.

 In 1952, Zoll used external defibrillation to resuscitate two cardiac arrest patients.
 Though the first patient only survived 20 minutes, the second lived for nearly a year after being revived.
 Zoll continued to develop his techniques, and by 1956, he developed a new closed-chest method of safely defibrillating patients with a much larger shock, as much as 750 volts.

 Zoll and Kouwenhoven developed their closed-chest devices within months of one another, and while both doctors changed the face of cardiac treatment, it’s Zoll’s once-controversial techniques that have stood the test of time and influenced generations of cardiac researchers.
 In 1980, Zoll co-founded ZOLL Medical, and ZOLL AEDs continue to raise the bar even today.

 The First Portable Defibrillators in the Field – 1965-1969